 All of these hotels have Big Ben views but note that not all of hotel rooms will have the perfect view you might have in mind.
 If you’re wanting that special vista you’ll need to either make sure it states Big Ben view when booking or request it direct from the hotel.

-The first 3 options are my top picks and you have a few options within each hotel.
-The last 3 are a little further away and to get the view you’ll want to upgrade to the rooms with a view – they are iconic hotels though so might be worth considering!
+The first 3 options are my top picks and you have a few different room options within each hotel.
+The last 3 are a little further away and to get the special views you’ll want to upgrade to the rooms with a view – they are iconic hotels though so might be worth considering!

-Where applicable I’ve stated which rooms to look out for and a price guide as well (this may well change through the seasons though)
+Where applicable I’ve stated which rooms to look out for and a price guide as well although this may well change through the seasons.

-The County Hall is owned by Marriott, so it’s one of the more top end chains so you get everything you need for your stay in London.
+The County Hall is owned by Marriott, so it’s one of the more top end chains which means you get everything you need for your stay in London.

 It’s located right on Southbank in the old County Hall building and directly next to the London Eye.
 In regards to locations for enjoying central London you really can’t get any better!
 You have a variety of food options and restaurants on your doorstep as well as the London Eye, Aquarium, Dungeon and many many more attractions.

 Which rooms to book?
 If you want a Big Ben view you’ll need to make sure that you book it as some of the rooms overlook different areas.

 You can go for the Big Ben View Guest Room (King) or a number of suites – Balcony, River Thames or Westminster suites are ones to look for.